gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 ----

-| The code below uses button-B pressing to power down the microbit.
+| The code below uses B-button pressing to power down the microbit.
 | Press the reset button to wake it and restart the programme from the beginning.

 .. code-block:: python